byteptr/pyfsm/pyfsm/README.md

     $$\bigcap^{\infty} \delta_{i,m} = 0$$
       $$s := s_{k} | s_{i} \cap \delta_{i,k}$$
 1. Transition condition $s_{origin}\to s_{destiny}:t_{condition}$ must be unique.

+## State Machine Actions
+On FSM there are 4 types of actions:
+1. On enter: When FSM enters new state.
+1. On state: When FSM is in particular state and step() cycle is called.
+1. On exit: When FSM exits from current state.
+1. On transition: When a particular transition condition is met.

+When two or more conditions are met, the order is the following:
+1. On State action callback is called on current state
+1. On Transition action callback is called to current state associated transition condition which is True
+1. On Exit action callback is called on current state
+1. On Enter action callback is called on new state

 ## Dead states detection
 Dead states are non-reachable states or states described on FSM that are not reachable because all entries on a given column related to this state are zero.